• Home

 The blade, which rotates towards the materials, prevents timber from being thrust upwards too, making it much easier to cut sheet timber than with a circular saw or mitre saw.

-For more on when and how to use circular saws, mitre saws and when to use a mitre saw stand, click on our in depth buying guides below:
+For more on when to use a mitre saw stand, click on our in depth buying guide below:

 What to Look for When Buying a Table Saw